-Hog Island Oyster Bar is one of the great lunch destinations on the planet.
+Hog Island Oyster Bar is one of the greatest lunch destinations on the planet.

 Why?
 Two reasons.
 The food is excellent, and the view is f*cking world-class.

-Let's begin with the oysters.
-If you don't like oysters, this is probably not the spot for you, but then this is probably not the review website for you, either.
-If you do, Hog Island's are top-notch.
+Let’s begin with the oysters.
+If you don’t like oysters, this is probably not the spot for you.
+If you do, Hog Island’s are top-notch.
 Shuttled down from the legendary Tomales Bay, these are the rare oysters that can make you feel a little bit better about your day.
-From the first slurp, you'll get an extra pep in your step.
-We're not sure what it is about these oysters that give them their special powers, but rest assured – you want in.
+From the first slurp, you’ll get an extra pep in your step.
+We’re not sure what it is about these oysters that give them their special powers, but rest assured - you want in.

 Any drawbacks to Hog Island?
-Lines can be long, you may have to sit inside, it may not be a nice day, you may be forced into going at dinnertime, the Ferry Building might be a mess, etc. etc. You can't worry about this stuff.
-When Hog Island is bad, it's still pretty good.
-And when it's great, it's truly wonderful.
+Lines can be long, you may have to sit inside, it may not be a nice day, the Ferry Building might be crowded, etc. etc. You can’t worry about this stuff.
+When Hog Island is bad, it’s still pretty good.
+And when it’s great, it’s truly wonderful.

 We now understand why the French refer to seafood as “fruits” of the sea.

-Don't sleep on these — a little seasoning and cookery never hurt anyone as a change of pace.
-Rockefeller style can be entertaining and delicious.
+Don’t sleep on these - a little seasoning and cookery never hurt anyone.
+Rockefeller style can be delicious.

 Gotta say, we were NOT expecting the Oyster Co. to bring such amazing clam game.
-This may be the best clam chowder we've ever had.
-So much clam punch, none of that sloppy gooey broth.
+This may be the best clam chowder we’ve ever had.
 Absolutely a must order.

 Mussels, tomato and shrimp getting in on the action?
 Can’t say we’re not impressed.